Loft Conversion Ideas: 19 Amazing Projects to Inspire Your Attic Renovation

 Photo: Chris Wharton

-To bring as much light into the landing and living spaces as possible, a perforated metal staircase drops through the new loft conversion space and connects the two levels.
+They created a bright, open scheme with the kitchen and dining areas looking out over the rooftops, with the bedrooms positioned underneath.
+To bring as much light into the landing and living areas as possible, a perforated metal staircase drops through the new space and connects the two storeys.

 Photo: Chris Wharton